Twyla Tharp - The Creative Habit

 Guy Tal - More Than a Rock Essays on Art, Creativity, Photography, Nature

 and Life. (the title is taken from a saying by Edward Weston.
-I have seen it written that some regard him as the philosopher on photography.
+I have seen it written that some regard Guy Tal as a philosopher on photography.
 He writes in an easy style)

 Bruce Barnbaum - The Essence of Photography Seeing and Creativity